The Free Thinkers guide to the Bible

 Miriam and Aaron Oppose Moses “B”

 Num 12:1 And Miriam and Aaron spake against Moses because of the Ethiopian woman whom he had married: for he had married an Ethiopian woman.
-2 And they said, Hath the LORD indeed spoken only by Moses? hath he not spoken also by us?
-And the LORD heard it.

 3 (Now the man Moses was very meek, above all the men which were upon the face of the earth.)